jjmarm/masksforhunger/chapters/san-diego.md

       2. Click "donate" and then you will then be asked to fill out a donation form with payment information.

-      3. Once you have completed your donation, browse the selection of masks and ***please directly email me about which mask you want.
-The "I want a mask" button may not work.***
+      3. Once you have completed your donation, **browse the selection of masks and click on the link called "I want a mask"** in the "Contact" section below.
+You should receive a response by mail shortly.

       Again, you aren't required to get a mask to contribute!
 All remaining masks will be given to local hospitals or non-profits on the frontline.
     profileImage: /assets/b22a8ff3-bc13-4b0d-800b-5e2ff752f6c1.jpg
-    backgroundColor: "#f0e4ea"
+    backgroundColor: "#f7d190"
     subtitle: Grade 9 • San Diego, CA
     contactEmail: yezy.masksforhunger@gmail.com
     features: